fidgetech/curriculum/docs/4_react/5_react-with-apis/AL-4-5-0-12-team-week-project-pitch.md

 ## Homework
 ---

 Generate an idea you would like to help develop into a working application.
-It could be a game, a new business idea, something educational, something fun, something to help others or something to change the world, an application or website a friend or family member could use, etc.
+It could be a game, a new business idea, something educational, something fun, something to help others or something to change the world, an application or website that a friend or family member could use, etc.

 ### Past Student Work